Lounes78/Clock/README.md

 # Clock
-A clock created in SDL just for fun
+A clock created using SDL2 in C just for fun